 Educational Technology

-All classrooms at Garrett-Evangelical allow web access and have multimedia available, with limited training in Educational Technology to aid instruction.
-Through an agreement with Northwestern University, a variety of training options and library resources are available to students.
-Hardware requirements for students are available through Garrett-Evangelical's IT Help Desk, 847.866.3928.
+All classrooms at Garrett have wireless access and multimedia available, with limited training in Educational Technology to aid instruction.
+A variety of training options and library resources are available to students.
+Hardware requirements for students are available through myGETS.